-Respective to the City's text amendment request, a request by Jon Schmidt, on behalf of Rosarian Academy Inc., has been submitted and received by the Planning Division for improvements to the Rosarian Academy school property.
+Respective to the City's text amendment request, a request by Jon Schmidt, on behalf of Rosarian Academy Inc., has been submitted and received by the Planning Division for improvements to the Rosarian

+Academy school property.
 As part of these improvements, the applicant is seeking to process three (3) separate applications:

-- A text-amendment to modify language allowing for the expansion of the planned development boundary or allowing the rezoning of Downtown Master Plan (DMP) subdistricts directly into Community Service Planned Developments (CSPD) without an underlying Community Service (CS) zoning designation. - An expansion of the boundary of the existing school CSPD by incorporating approximately 1.79 acres through rezoning of right-ofway lands previously abandoned (Approved under Ordinance No. 5028-22 by City Commission on January 23, 2023) and parcels adjacent to the school which are zoned Loftin District Residential (LD-R) and Loftin District - 5 (LD-5).

-3. Major Planned Development Amendment to the Rosarian Academy CSPD to do the following:
+- A text-amendment to modify language allowing for the expansion of the planned development boundary or allowing the rezoning of Downtown Master Plan (DMP) subdistricts directly into Community Service Planned Developments (CSPD) without an underlying Community Service (CS) zoning designation. - 2.
+An expansion of the boundary of the existing school CSPD by incorporating approximately 1.79 acres through rezoning of right-of-way lands previously abandoned (Approved under Ordinance No. 5028-22 by City Commission on January 23, 2023) and parcels adjacent to the school which are zoned Loftin District Residential (LD-R) and Loftin District 5 (LD-5). - 3.
+Major Planned Development Amendment to the Rosarian Academy CSPD to do the following: - i.

-- i.
 Demolition of four (4) structures; - ii.
 The addition of a 150' x 280' athletic field; - iii.
 Relocation of early learning classrooms located at 800 North Olive to 807 North Flagler; - iv.
 Reconfiguration of onsite parking; - v.
 Improvements to internalized stacking, drop-off, and vehicular circulation; and - vi.
 Update the development regulations based on the expansion of the CSPD boundary and any proposed site plan additions or changes.

 With the influx of development throughout the City of West Palm; and especially with the relocation of large businesses, firms, offices, and residents to the Downtown; there has been an increased demand on schools and other community services or amenities.
 As such, Rosarian Academy is looking to capitalize and facilitate improvements to its downtown campus in order to improve site operations/efficiency and provide minor additions in student capacity.
-The text amendment subject to City Commission approval and the Rezoning Request presented to DAC and Planning Board affords Rosarian Academy with an opportunity not previously granted to "square-off" the project site and property, creating a more uniform or complete campus.
+The subject boundary expansion and rezoning request provides Rosarian Academy the opportunity to "square-off" the project site and property, creating a more uniform or complete campus.